CATHOLIC 9TH CENTURY AD

 Veni Creator Spiritus

-Also known as Come, Holy Spirit, Creator Blest ยท Come, Creator Spirit
+Also known as Come, Holy Ghost, Creator Blest ยท Come, Holy Ghost, Our Souls Inspire

 Amen.